Tristan da Cunha: Hard winter of 1906

+Resilience

+In the early 20th century, particularly around 1906–1908, the Tristan da Cunha community survived extreme isolation by relying on self-sufficiency.
+Italian shipwreck survivor Gaetano Lavarello provided essential carpentry skills for building longboats, which made it possible for the community to travel to neighbouring Inaccessible Island and access vital resources such as albatrosses, shearwaters, and penguins for food.
+In 1906, unusually dry weather led to poor potato crops, and an estimated 400 head of cattle were lost, but the community did not starve.
+Rev. and Mrs Barrow provided ministry, landing at "Down-Where-The-Minister-Landed-His-Things," where they brought a harmonium.
+In 1908, the return of two Glass brothers and their marriage to Irish sisters Elizabeth and Agnes Smith brought significant influence to teaching and the Roman Catholic faith on the island.

 Occasional pre-war visits

 No ships called at the islands from 1909 until 1919, when HMS Yarmouth stopped to inform the islanders of the outcome of World War I.

 The Shackleton–Rowett Expedition stopped in Tristan for five days in May 1922, collecting geological and botanical samples before returning to Cape Town.
-Among the few ships that visited in the coming years were the RMS Asturias, a Royal Mail Steam Packet Company passenger liner, in 1927, and the Canadian Pacific ocean liners RMS Empress of France in 1928, in 1929, and RMS Empress of Australia in 1935.
+Among the few ships that visited in the coming years were RMS Asturias, a Royal Mail Steam Packet Company passenger liner, in 1927, and the Canadian Pacific ocean liners RMS Empress of France in 1928, in 1929, and RMS Empress of Australia in 1935.

 In 1936, The Daily Telegraph of London reported that the population of the island was 167 people, with 185 cattle and 42 horses.

 From December 1937 to March 1938, a Norwegian party made a dedicated scientific expedition to Tristan da Cunha, and sociologist Peter A. Munch extensively documented island culture; he visited the island again in 1964–1965.
 The island was also visited in 1938 by W. Robert Foran, reporting for the National Geographic Society.
 His account was published that same year.

 On 12 January 1938 by letters patent, Britain declared the islands a dependency of Saint Helena, creating the British Crown Colony of Saint Helena and Dependencies, which also included Ascension Island.